bhaprayan/PySyft/CONTRIBUTING.md

 To contribute to PySyft you will need to fork the OpenMind/PySyft repository.
 Then you can work risk-free on your fork.

 You will just need to fork once.
+Set the upstream remote using `git remote add upstream https://github.com/OpenMined/PySyft.git`.
 After that you can call `git fetch upstream` and `git pull 'branch-name'` before you do your local changes to get the remote changes and be up-to-date

 ### Setting up Pre-Commit Hook